frappe/erpnext/erpnext/docs/user/manual/en/setting-up/feedback/index.md

 # Feedback

-Customer/User Feedback for a Product or Services can be useful for business as it can be used to make decisions for imporvements either in products or services.
+Customer/User Feedback for a Product or Services can be useful for business as it can be used to make decisions for improvements either in products or services.

 ### Topics